benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB05.png)

 In the example above, there are actually two possibilities: there may be no red vehicles at all, or there may be red vehicles, but none of them is owned by a person whose first name is Lior.
 Usually it doesn't matter which is the case since any person whose name is Lior is a valid assignment to the pattern.
 This is where a **pink 'X' box** can be used (see the examples below).
 However, in certain situations, we may want to get the valid assignments to left component only if a valid assignment to the right component exist, except to the direct relationship between such components.
-In such cases, a **pink crossed-arrow box** can be used (more on this later).
+In such cases, a **pink rightwards arrow with stroke box** can be used (more on this later).

 Here are some examples: